-Original Authority Details Officer(s) Authorised Subject and Function(s) Delegated (Minute 88 - 21.11.89 and 88(b) - 1.12.92) (MANAGING LEGAL EXECUTIVE) Government Act 1972 and Section 60(2) of the County Courts Act 1982.
-CLM2 Council April 2016 DIRECTOR OF GOVERNANCE MALADMINISTRATION - POWER TO MAKE PAYMENTS OR PROVIDE OTHER REMEDIES The power to make payments or provide other remedies in cases of maladministration, or in cases by individuals which amount to or could amount to maladministration by the Council.
-CLM3 Council DIRECTOR OF MONITORING OFFICER AND DEPUTY (Minute 10 - 15.5.2001) GOVERNANCE To act as Monitoring Officer in accordance with Section 5 of the Local Government and Housing Act 1989 and Sections 26-37 of the Localism Act 2011 for the purpose of performing the duties imposed by those sections.
-Page Council (Minute 70 - 6.11.12) DIRECTOR OF GOVERNANCE To be responsible for any Parish or Town Councils which are affiliated for the time being to the Epping Forest Standards Committee under Chapter 7 of the Localism Act.
-1622 Council (Minute 10 - 15.5.01) ASSISTANT DIRECTOR (GOVERNANCE & PERFORMANCE MANAGEMENT) To act as Deputy Monitoring Officer with the power to act in the absence or during any illness of the Monitoring Officer in accordance with Section 5 of the Local Government and Housing Act 1989.
-CLO1 Policy and Resources DIRECTOR OF OFFICERS - RECEIPT OF MONEY DUE Committee (Minute 3(3) - 11.10.73) RESOURCES To act as Proper Officer for the purposes of Section 115 of the Local Government Act 1972).
-CLO2 Council (Minute 86 - 15.2.05) DIRECTOR OF GOVERNANCE OMBUDSMAN - NOTICES (Williate 60 10.2.00) COTENIANOE To act as proper officer for the purposes of Section 30(5) of the Local Government Act 1974 (publication of notice on receipt of a report from the Local Ombudsman).
+Original Authority Details Officer(s) Authorised/ Level of Officer Authorised Subject and Function(s) Delegated Council (Minute 70 - 6.11.12) To be responsible for any Parish or Town Councils which are affiliated for the time being to the Epping Forest Standards Committee under Chapter 7 of the Localism Act.
+Council (Minute 22 - 30.7.20) G. WOODHALL (DEMOCRATIC AND ELECTORAL SERVICES TEAM MANAGER) To act as Deputy Monitoring Officer(s) with the power to act in the absence or during any illness of the Monitoring Officer in accordance with Section 5 of the Local Government and Housing Act 1989.
+CLO1 Policy and Resources Committee CHIEF FINANCIAL OFFICER OFFICERS - RECEIPT OF MONEY DUE (Minute 3(3) - 11.10.73) To act as Proper Officer for the purposes of Section 115 of the Local Government Act 1972). cPage 17 Council (Minute 86 - 15.2.05) CHIEF EXECUTIVE AND MONITORING OFFICER OMBUDSMAN - NOTICES To act as proper officer for the purposes of Section 30(5) of the Local Government Act 1974 (publication of notice on receipt of a report from the Local Ombudsman). ĈLP1 Council (25.4.19) G. BLAKEMORE (RETURNING OFFICER) PARISH POLLS To act as Returning Officer for the purposes of a Parish Poll in the District in accordance with the Parish and Community Meetings (Polls) Rules 1987, CLP2 Personnel Sub-Committee (Minute 139 - 20.3.90) SERVICE DIRECTORS (a) To notify all politically restricted post holders of their designations; (b) To incorporate the designation as to politically restricted status in contracts of employment; and (c) To maintain and issue revised lists when necessary and notify the independent Adjudicator.

-Original Authority Details Officer(s) Authorised Subject and Function(s) Delegated CLP1 Council (Minute 87 - 15.2.05) G CHIPP RETURNING OFFICER PARISH POLLS (With effect from 15 June 2014) To act as Returning Officer for the purposes of a Parish Poll in the District in accordance with the Parish and Community Meetings (Polls) Rules 1987, CLP2 Personnel Sub-Committee (Minute 139 - 20.3.90) DIRECTOR OF RESOURCES POLITICALLY RESTRICTED POSTS (a) To notify all politically restricted postholders of their designations; (b) To incorporate the designation as to politically restricted status in contracts of employment; and (c) To maintain and issue revised lists when necessary and notify the independent Adjudicator.
-CLP3 Policy and Resources Committee (Minute 3 - 11.10.73) DIRECTOR OF GOVERNANCE PROTECTED BUILDINGS To act as Proper Officer for the purposes of paragraph 28 of Schedule 16 to the Local Government Act 1972 (receipt and deposit of lists of protected buildings).
-Page 165 Council (Minute 117 - 20.4.04) MONITORING OFFICER REGISTRATION OF INTERESTS - DISTRICT COUNCIL Receipt, custody and public deposit of registration of interests of District Councillors under the Local Government Acts 2000 and 2007 and regulations made thereunder.
-CLR2 Council (Minute 117 - 20.4.04) MONITORING OFFICER REGISTRATION OF INTERESTS - TOWN AND PARISH COUNCILS Receipt, custody and public deposit of registration of interests of Parish and Town Councillors in accordance with the Local Government Acts 2000 and 2007 and regulations made thereunder.
+Original Authority Details Officer(s) Authorised/ Level of Officer Authorised Subject and Function(s) Delegated Policy and Resources Committee (Minute 3 - PROTECTED BUILDINGS 11.10.73) To act as Proper Officer for the purposes of paragraph 28 of Schedule 16 to the Local Government Act 1972 (receipt and deposit of lists of protected buildings).
+Council (Minute 117 - 20.4.04) MONITORING OFFICER REGISTRATION OF INTERESTS - DISTRICT COUNCIL (, Receipt, custody and public deposit of registration of interests of District Councillors under the Local Government Acts 2000 and 2007 and regulations made thereunder.
+Council (Minute 117 - 20.4.04) MONITORING OFFICER REGISTRATION OF INTERESTS - TOWN AND PARISH COUNCILS (Receipt, custody and public deposit of registration of interests of Parish and Town Councillors in accordance with the Local Government Acts 2000 and 2007 and regulations made thereunder.
+Details Policy and Resources Committee (Minute 3 - 11.10.73) Council (Minute 117 - 20.4.04) Details Policy and Resources Committee (Minute 3 - 11.10.73) Council (Minute 117 - 20.4.04) Council MONITORING OFFICER